gahmasec/gahmasec.github.io/_posts/2023-05-04-how-to-install-portainer.md

 Portainer is a web interface that interacts with docker socket to create new containers and monitor them.
 Portainer can also be used to view the cluster, manage user authentication and cluster access permissions.
 Portainer is, in short, an application to manage your containers, whether they are clustered or not.
 They aim to speed up the handling of these containers at the time of loading and unloading.

-Another cool detail: you can manage multiple Swarm clusters on a single portainer.

-Using the “Porttainer Agent” you can connect to other clusters, access the Shell from any container, migrate your Stacks to other clusters and much more.

 ## How to install

 #### Step 1.
 Create the volume that Portainer Server will use to store its database